pcsong33/ChatWireProtocol/notebook.md

 * I also added a success message when undelivered messages have been sent, in case the user exits suddenly and the messages are cleared before everything has actually been printed.
 * Refactored all of the code so that the client and server files are classes now.
 * Wrote comprehensive end-to-end tests that test the functionality of the client-side request validations and the request-handling on the server-side.

 ## 2/19/2023
+Following the wire protocol refactoring, I rewrote the gRPC to mirror much of the code structure.
+A few key differences are that messages are being fully parsed server-side.
+While in the wire protocol, messages are "packed" and sent using the pipe syntax, in the gRPC code, client requests are parsed client-side, and server functions are called based on the input.
+Some server functions that were implemented are listed below:
+* `ChatStream`
+* `SendNote`
+* `ValidateUser`

+## 2/19/2023
 I want to rewrite this so that the wire protocol is a lot cleaner and less prone to errors.
 Outline of what I'm thinking: